chani01/LogCatX/README.md

 ## 🛡️ Log in Release Builds

-For release builds, ensure logging is automatically disabled:
+For release builds, ensure logging is automatically disabled for performance and security:

 - **Debug Mode**: Logs are enabled for thorough testing.
 - **Release Mode**: Logs are suppressed for performance and security by setting `isLoggingEnabled` to `false`.